 The terms such as ‘cities,’ ‘development,’ ‘sustainability,’ ‘gender’ and ‘smart’ are interrelated and critical to understand the current urban subtleties.
 Discussions and debate on Smart Cities are germane in the context of rapid urbanization, growing disparities and urgent calls for remedial and sustainable solutions.
 While cities grapple with climatic anomalies and social inequalities, Smart City program can offer constructive solutions to develop resilient cities and well-being.
 The city, as Cacciari (2009) writes, is a territory where men are creators, and they make it according to their image.
 As a result, social injustices, disparities, contradictions, and constraints that are inscribed into the social, economic, and cultural structures left indelible mark on its spatial configuration.

-Diverse research studies pertaining to gender dynamics in urban spaces showed that that urban space is a social construct and perceived differently by men and women.
+Diverse research studies pertaining to gender dynamics in urban spaces showed that that urban space is a social construct and perceived differently by men and women (Ref?).
 Along with gender-sensitive urban planning, cities are witnessing radical technological innovations as they transform to smart cities by pushing Internet of Things (IoT).
 However, technology is not always gender neutral, it inherent its own gender prejudices (Chang, 2022).

 The development of gender-responsive policies that are guided by a concern to gender equality has its linkages to lowering poverty, economic growth and preparedness for calamities, housing, and urban expansion.
 Gender parity would ensure that females have access to income generating assets, essential services, so that they can influence the decisions which shape their lives and lessen their disadvantage (UN-Habitat, 2020).
 It is well known that the incorporation of a gender perspective into policy discussions stems from insensitivity to gender issues to see that “the roles and responsibilities of women/girls and men/boys are ascribed to or imposed upon them in specific social, cultural, economic, and political contexts” (Fesenko, 2017).